Custom data

 Implement a custom select box component for the targeting condition associated with this custom data

-This feature simplifies the selection of custom data values in targeting conditions by presenting them in a select box instead of a plain text field.
-This makes it much easier for end-users to choose the appropriate value for targeting.
+This feature simplifies the selection of custom data values in targeting conditions by presenting them in a select box instead of a plain text field, making it much easier for end-users to choose the appropriate value for targeting.
 There are two important points to consider:

 - Raw values can be associated with descriptive labels.